EternityForest/standards/drafts/open_project_guidelines.md

 Applications should not use keyboard shortcut as the sole means of exposing functionality unless those shortcuts are commonly accepted(ctrl-c, ctrl-v, ctrl-x, ctrl-y, etc).

-Keyboard shortcuts for common functions should only use the control or shift keys and should not use more than 2 keys in a shortcut.
+Keyboard shortcuts for common functions should only use the control key and should not use more than 2 keys in a shortcut.

 Undo should be mapped to ctrl-z, redo should be mapped to ctrl-z, redo should be mapped to both ctrl-y and ctrl-shift-z, but ctrl-y should be used if both cannot be.